thevangelist/tie/README.md

 ## Observations made during the conversion

-### Cap and ascender heights
+* Intriguingly, *the cap height and the ascender height are the same*.

-Intriguingly, *the cap height and the ascender height are the same*.
+* Originals, especially the lower-case ones, contain a lot of artefacts, and is not clear how to fix them.

 ### Problems fixed

 I was brave enough to fix some of the problems that exist in the original typeface